 - A: It is possible that the customer might be trying to evade their VAT liability.
-If you are unable to resolve the matter by direct discussion with the customer, you should refer to Head Office Tax. - Q: Ultra has just opened a small office in a new territory and recruited a manager who tells us that there is no need for Ultra to set up a payroll as he will sort out his own taxes.
+If you are unable to resolve the matter by direct discussion with the customer, you should refer this to the Group Head of Tax. - Q: Ultra has just opened a small office in a new territory and recruited a manager who tells us that there is no need for Ultra to set up a payroll as he will sort out his own taxes.
 That would be less administration for us to worry about.
 Is it OK to accept the Manager's suggestion? - A: It is possible the Manager might be trying to evade the tax liability on his salary.
 Further investigation of the tax rules in the relevant territory should be undertaken to establish what is necessary for Ultra to comply with the local tax legislation.

-• Selection and Management of Intermediaries Policy
+Selection and Management of Intermediaries Policy

 - Your Manager

 - Speak Up

-- Tax Department (taxdept@ ultra-electronics.com)
+- Group Head of Tax